remeliashirlley/riverbranch/README.md

 Web URL: remeliashirlley.github.io/riverbranch <br />

-RiverBranch is a travel destination/journey website that contains 4 different travel themes: Adrenaline, Surrounding, Journey and Cravings.
-Each travel themes would have their own link that can be accessed from the Home page. <br />
+RiverBranch is a travel destination/journey website that contains 4 different travel themes: Adrenaline, Surroundings, Road Trip and Cravings.
+Each travel themes would have their own link that can be accessed from the Home page.
+The site also has an Explore page with the world map and images of all activities from all the travel themes pinned at their respective coordinates.
+A popup with description will appear on click. <br />

 > Adrenaline
 > - Suggests possible activities adventure seekers can do and their locations
-> - Page contains a map with locations of all the activities
-> - Users can click on location to view details
+> - Users can hover/click on image to view details and location
 > - Ranges from bungee jumping to snowboarding

 > Surroundings
 > - Suggest places that lets people escape reality
 > - E.g louvre, Paris

-> Journey
+> Road trip
 > - Provides an assortment of possible trails people can take during a road trip/hike
-> - Sorted based on distance/difficulty

 > Cravings
 > - Suggests interesting food places/cafes that give a transformative experience